nanmu42/gzip/README.md

 # gzip

-Go gzip middleware for gin and net/http
+The missing Go gzip middleware for gin and net/http.

+# Status: v0

+API not stabilized, things may breaks.

 # Reference